-Create an activities chart and/or a resume listing your school activities, community activities, volunteer work, paid employment, accomplishments, honors, awards, etc.
+Create a list of "activities" outlining your school activities, family and community activities, volunteer work, paid employment, accomplishments, honors, etc.

-- Even if an actual "activities chart" is not required for other applications, it will help you identify and describe significant experiences and accomplishments for essays and other personal statements.
+- Even if this type of "activities list" is not required for all applications, it will help you identify and describe significant experiences and accomplishments for essays and other personal statements.

 - List all paid work and volunteer experiences, family involvements, extracurricular activities, hobbies, clubs, organizations, and special recognition you have received.
 Think of experiences and activities throughout your whole life–even early experiences may be important, if they're relevant to your goals and interests.